Spring Lawn Care

 Top-dressing your lawn adds organic material to an established lawn.
 Top-dressing with compost builds a deeper root system, and allows the soil to better retain water and nutrients.
 Spread ¼”– ½” of good quality, fine compost over bare spots or the entire lawn.
 View topdressing with compost video for more information.

 Overseeding helps the overall health and appearance of an existing lawn.
 Fall is the ideal time for overseeding, but it can also be done in spring.
-Simply mix Milorganite with grass seed appropriate for your climate at a 4:1 ratio: four (4) parts Milorganite to one (1) part grass seed.
+Simply mix Milorganite with grass seed appropriate for your climate at a 4:1 ratio: four (4) parts Milorganite to one (1) part grass seed by weight.
 Use a spreader to distribute the mix.
 If using an herbicide read the label carefully, most cannot be applied within 6-8 weeks of seeding.

 Fill in Bare Patches